+- wholesale product price volatility;

-- · price competition;
+- price competition;

+- warmer than normal weather;

 - customer relocations and home sales/foreclosures;

 - credit worthiness;

-- service disruptions; and

-- conversions to natural gas.
+- service disruptions; and - conversions to natural gas and electricity.

-The continuing volatility in the energy markets can intensify price competition and add to our difficulty in reducing net customer attrition.
-Warmer than normal weather can also contribute to an increase in attrition as customers perceive less need for a full service provider like ourselves.
-Additionally, the continuing economic impact of COVID-19 and its variants could increase future attrition due to higher losses from credit related issues.
+Periods of high wholesale product costs due to energy market volatility, product supply constraints and inflation have added to our difficulty in reducing net customer attrition.
+Warmer than normal weather has also contributed to an increase in attrition as customers perceive less need for a full-service provider like ourselves.